MSC Grandiosa vs MSC Seashore

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Grandiosa has thirteen different dining options like Kaito Teppanyaki, L'Atelier Bistro, and Marketplace Buffet.
-Of those options, nine are complementary, or included with your cruise fare.
+The Grandiosa has thirteen different dining options like Kaito Sushi Bar, Sports Bar, and Jean-Philippe Chocolat & Cafe.
+Of those options, nine are complimentary, or included with your cruise fare.
 The other ten options have an additional fee.

-The Seashore has two fewer dining venues.
-Some of its popular venues are Ocean Cay Restaurant, Marketplace Buffet, and Kaito Sushi Bar.
-Seven of these restaurants are complementary and the other nine have an additional fee.
+The Seashore has one fewer dining venues.
+Some of its popular venues are Marketplace Buffet, Ocean Cay Restaurant, and Red Cactus BBQ & Ribs.
+Nine of these restaurants are complimentary and the other eight have an additional fee.

-If you're looking to avoid extra money while on board, the Grandiosa might be a better choice then the Seashore.
+If you're looking to avoid extra money while on board, the Seashore might be a better choice than the Grandiosa.
 More of the dining options are included in the base cruise fare, potentially saving you money.

 Restaurants on MSC Grandiosa & Seashore